Company Incorporation Hong Kong

 The Hong Kong Companies Ordinance has undergone a recent amendment in 2018 and has since streamlined the process of incorporation in Hong Kong.
 The entire process to incorporate in Hong Kong will take around 5 to 7 days (subjected to the completion of the required documents).

-Step 1: Apply for business name & obtain a certificate of incorporation
+Step 1: Apply for a business name & obtain a certificate of incorporation

-The Companies Registry is Hong Kong’s official organisation that oversees incorporation of companies in Hong Kong.
+The Companies Registry is Hong Kong’s official organization that oversees the incorporation of companies in Hong Kong.
 Your application must first be submitted via electronic means or in hard copy before the registration of your company can be approved.

 The very first step (and an exciting way to begin!) is to choose the type and name of your company.
 In Hong Kong, there are 2 types of companies: